shelost/daydream-svelte/instructions.md

     - The Socket.IO server will listen for connections from the canvas page.
     - It will handle `canvas-update` events, (eventually) process the image data, and emit `generation-started`, `generation-complete`, or `generation-error` events back to the client.
     - This setup is primarily for the local development environment.
 Standard Vercel serverless functions do not support persistent WebSocket connections, which will require a different solution for production deployment (e.g., dedicated WebSocket service, or Vercel's Edge Functions with specific configurations if compatible).

+## Video Gradient Mask on Landing Page

+### Problem
+The background video on the landing page (`/`) has a hard edge at the bottom, which can be visually jarring.
+A smooth fade-to-transparent effect is needed to blend it better with the content below it.

+### Solution Outline
+1.  **Target File:** `src/routes/(public)/+page.svelte`
+2.  **CSS Modification:**
+    *   Locate the `#video` CSS selector.
+    *   Apply a `mask-image` property to create a vertical gradient mask.
+    *   The gradient will be `linear-gradient(to bottom, black 70%, transparent 100%)`.
+This makes the top 70% of the video fully opaque, with the bottom 30% fading smoothly to full transparency.
+    *   Add the `-webkit-mask-image` property with the same value to ensure compatibility with WebKit-based browsers (like Safari and Chrome).

+### Implementation Details
+- No new files or dependencies are needed.
+- The change is purely cosmetic and achieved with a few lines of CSS.

+### Testing
+- Verify on the landing page that the video at the top fades out at the bottom.
+- Check on different browsers (if possible) to ensure the `-webkit-` prefix works as expected.